 Commercial Core Areas and Fee In Lieu Parking Map.

-Map of construction activity in Vail.
-Updated April 2010.
+Map of planned construction activity in Vail.
+Updated March 2018.
+Please contact the Engineering Division with questions.

 Employee Housing Unit (EHU) Map - coded by general requirement category.
 As of May 1, 2015, there are 701 deed restricted employee housing units within the Town of Vail.
 This includes a mix of rental and for-sale units, some of which additionally contain a price appreciation cap.
 These units are dispersed from East Vail to West Vail.
 For exact requirements, please see the deed restriction recorded for a specific property.
 Please contact the Town of Vail Community Development Department with questions regarding EHU deed restrictions.